chopov1/chopov1/README.md

 >I am currently a student at Columbia College studying game programming and audio for games.
 This page is a collection of things I have or am currently working on.

 >[My Itch.io Page](https://itch.io/profile/chopov1) is where you can play some of the games I have made.
-Typically I handle programming in c# & c++ as well as audio asset creation and implementation using ableton, fmod, wwise, unity and/or unreal's built in sound engine.
+Typically I handle programming in c# & c++ as well as audio asset creation and implementation using fmod, wwise, unity and/or unreal's built in sound engine.

 >[My Resume](https://github.com/chopov1/chopov1/files/10439811/MackPearsonMuggliResume2022.pdf)